 Outside of the obvious (making their spine hate them), we can see how form gets sloppy when one doesn't control the lift – particularly when discussing the transition between the eccentric and concentric portion of the lift.
 Additionally, the lifter loses all sense of "tightness" at the bottom of the lift and usually ends up "rocking" off the box.

 To help alleviate this problem, I'll use the phrase "pretend like you're sitting on broken glass."
 By doing so, the lifter will learn to slow down and control the weight down to the box, landing softly.
 At the same time, I'll cue them to "push their knees out" to the left and right to open up the hips and engage the hamstrings a little more — all of which helps to maintain "stiffness" throughout the duration of the set.
-Check out the video on the right to see the difference.

 In the end, while the cues discussed above are by no means an exhaustive list, I feel quite confident that they'll help many of you out in the long run.
 Try them out today, and let me know what you think!